zoxpx/pxdocs/content/concepts/internal-kvdb.md

 This is the recommended method as the disk IO for internal kvdb is not shared with PX volume IO.

 ### Auto (Not recommended)

 If a metadata drive is not provided Portworx will reserve some space in the same storage pool which is used for storing your volume data.

 This method is not recommended as the disk will be shared between internal kvdb IO and Portworx volume IO causing degraded internal kvdb performance.

 ## Designating internal kvdb nodes (Only Kubernetes)

-If your scheduler is kubernetes you can designate a set of nodes to run internal kvdb.
+If your scheduler is kubernetes, you can designate a set of nodes to run internal kvdb.
 Only those nodes which have the label `px/metadata-node=true` will be a part of the internal kvdb cluster.

 Use the following command to label nodes in kubernetes